kubeflow/website/content/docs/gke/deploy/deploy-ui.md

 <a id="basic-auth"></a>
 ## Authenticating with username and password

-{{% alert title="No Longer Supported" color="warning" %}}
+{{% alert title="No longer supported" color="warning" %}}
-Basic auth is not supported in Kubeflow V1 and will be removed entirely in the next version.
+Basic authentication is not supported in Kubeflow v1.0.0 and will be removed entirely in the next version.
 We highly recommend switching to deploying Kubeflow with IAP.
 {{% /alert %}}

-This section contains details about using basic authentication (username and password) to control access to Kubeflow.

-1. Choose the **Login with Username Password** option on the Kubeflow deployment UI.

-1. Enter a **username** and a **password** for use when accessing the UI for your Kubeflow deployment.

-1. Complete the rest of the form as described above.

-1. Click **Kubeflow Service Endpoint** to access your Kubeflow URI.

 ## Next steps